- Oops!Something went wrong.Please try again later.

-Have you been paying attention to shares of AutoZone (AZO)?
-Shares have been on the move with the stock up 6.1% over the past month.
-The stock hit a new 52-week high of $984.73 in the previous session.
-AutoZone has gained 16.4% since the start of the year compared to the 14% move for the Zacks Retail-Wholesale sector and the 8.3% return for the Zacks Automotive - Retail and Wholesale - Parts industry.
+Shares of AutoZone (AZO) have been strong performers lately, with the stock up 4.4% over the past month.
+The stock hit a new 52-week high of $1694.27 in the previous session.
+AutoZone has gained 42% since the start of the year compared to the -5.4% move for the Zacks Retail-Wholesale sector and the 38.6% return for the Zacks Automotive - Retail and Wholesale - Parts industry.

 What's Driving the Outperformance?

 The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
-In its last earnings report on February 26, 2019, AutoZone reported EPS of $11.49 versus consensus estimate of $9.97 while it missed the consensus revenue estimate by 0.16%.
+In its last earnings report on September 21, 2021, AutoZone reported EPS of $35.72 versus consensus estimate of $30.2 while it beat the consensus revenue estimate by 7.61%.

 AutoZone may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

-AutoZone has a Value Score of B. The stock's Growth and Momentum Scores are B and B, respectively, giving the company a VGM Score of B.
+AutoZone has a Value Score of C. The stock's Growth and Momentum Scores are B and A, respectively, giving the company a VGM Score of A.

-We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
+We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
 Fortunately, AutoZone currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.

 Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if AutoZone meets the list of requirements.
-Thus, it seems as though AutoZone shares could have potential in the weeks and months to come.
+Thus, it seems as though AutoZone shares could have a bit more room to run in the near term.

 How Does AutoZone Stack Up to the Competition?

-Shares of AutoZone have been moving higher, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also looking good, including Tech Data (TECD), ASOS PLS (ASOMY), and Restoration Hardware Holdings (RH), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of AutoZone have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also solid potential picks, including Caseys General Stores (CASY), Lithia Motors (LAD), and Costco Wholesale (COST), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report